danli-ds/cool-ShinyApps/README.md

-# awesome-ShinyApps
+# Cool ShinyApps
-A curated list of awesome ShinyApps and their source code.
+A curated list of cool ShinyApps and their source code.